 Do Not Forget Disposables

-It’s usually bad form to hand someone a hot dog without a hot dog tray or napkins.
+It’s usually bad form to hand someone a hot dog without a tray or napkins.
 Consider all of the ways that you will be serving your food to your customers and make a list of the disposable supplies you will need.
 You can even turn your disposables into a selling point if you purchase biodegradable disposables and market yourself as a green concessionaire.

 Purchasing the right equipment and supplies for your unique menu will allow you to spend money where you need it and save money when you can.
 A well thought-out plan of attack for these purchases will help define how successful your business will be.